Marvin Minsky

-Marvin Lee Minsky (August 9, 1927 – January 24, 2016) was an American cognitive and computer scientist concerned largely with research in artificial intelligence (AI).
-He co-founded the Massachusetts Institute of Technology's AI laboratory and wrote extensively about AI and philosophy.
+Marvin Lee Minsky (August 9, 1927 – January 24, 2016) was an American mathematician who conducted research in the cognitive and computer science aspects of artificial intelligence (AI).
+After three years as a Junior Fellow of the Harvard Society of Fellows, Minsky joined the faculty at the Massachusetts Institute of Technology (MIT) in 1958 and spent the rest of his career at that institution.
+There, he co-founded MIT's AI laboratory, among other initiatives, and wrote extensively about AI and philosophy.
+Minsky, Claude Shannon, Nathaniel Rochester, and John McCarthy have been called the "fathers of AI" due to their participation in the Dartmouth workshop.
+At the time he was made emeritus, Minsky was the Toshiba Professor of Media Art & Sciences at MIT.

-Minsky received many accolades and honors, including the 1969 Turing Award.
-He is known as the "father of AI".
+Minsky received many accolades and honors for his work, including the ACM Turing Award in 1969, the Golden Plate Award of the American Academy of Achievement in 1982, the Japan Prize in 1990, the Benjamin Franklin Medal in 2001, and of the past-present-future trio of Dan David Prizes in 2014, the "Future"-oriented prize for "Artificial Intelligence, the Digital Mind".
+He was elected to the U.S. National Academy of Sciences in 1973 and the U.S. National Academy of Engineering in 1989, and was inducted into IEEE Intelligent Systems' AI Hall of Fame for contributions to AI and intelligent systems in 2011.

 Early life and education

-Marvin Lee Minsky was born in New York City, to Henry, an eye surgeon, and Fannie (Reiser), a Zionist activist.
-His family was Jewish.
-He attended the Ethical Culture Fieldston School and the Bronx High School of Science.
+Marvin Lee Minsky was born on August 9, 1927, into a Jewish family in New York City.
+His mother was Fannie (Reiser), a Zionist activist, and his father was Henry, an eye surgeon.
+Minsky attended the Ethical Culture Fieldston School and the Bronx High School of Science.
 He later attended Phillips Academy in Andover, Massachusetts.
-He then served in the US Navy from 1944 to 1945.
-He received a B.A. in mathematics from Harvard University in 1950 and a Ph.D. in mathematics from Princeton University in 1954.
-His doctoral dissertation was titled "Theory of neural-analog reinforcement systems and its application to the brain-model problem."
-He was a Junior Fellow of the Harvard Society of Fellows from 1954 to 1957.
+He served in the U.S. Navy from 1944 to 1945 before returning to his education and earning a A.B. in mathematics from Harvard University (1950) and a Ph.D. in mathematics from Princeton University (1954).
+His doctoral dissertation was titled "Theory of neural-analog reinforcement systems and its application to the brain-model problem".

+Career

-Minsky was on the MIT faculty from 1958 to his death.
+Minsky began his academic career as a Junior Fellow of the Harvard Society of Fellows from 1954 to 1957.
+He joined the MIT faculty in 1958 and remained there until his death.
 He joined the staff at MIT Lincoln Laboratory in 1958; a year later, he and John McCarthy initiated what was, as of 2003, named the MIT Computer Science and Artificial Intelligence Laboratory.

-He was the Toshiba Professor of Media Arts and Sciences as well as professor of electrical engineering and computer science at MIT.
+At the time of his death, Minsky was the Toshiba Professor of Media Arts and Sciences as well as professor of electrical engineering and computer science at MIT.